 The sugar connection

 The first common cause of headaches and migraines is a blood sugar dip.
 Consequently, diabetics are more prone to headaches.
 When blood sugar concentration increases, your body tries to dilute the excess sugar concentration by triggering thirst, so you drink more water.
 If you ignore this signal, the combination of dehydration and blood sugar peaks and troughs can often trigger a headache.
 The solution is to eat a diet that keeps your blood sugar level even – and avoid sugar and refined carbohydrates.
 This means never skipping breakfast, eating slow releasing carbs (such as wholegrains, brown rice, lentils and beans) with protein, and snacking on low glycemic index fruit, such as apples, strawberries and pears.
+Following my low GL diet can make all the difference.

 The Niacin Cure